-NOTE: It is important to remember that the Effect Determination shown in this section assumes that the practices are located within the zone of influence of the riparian area.
-If alternate locations are chosen (within the same AOI) or if actual placement of practices are not located within the zone of influence of riparian areas, the determination on the CPA-52 may be different than shown on the report.
+NOTE: It is important to remember that the effect determination shown in this section is tentative and assumes that the practices are located within the zone of influence of the riparian area.
+If alternate locations are chosen (within the same AOI) or if actual placement of practices are not located within the zone of influence of riparian areas, the determination on the EE may be different than shown on the report.
 Verify the location of the riparian area by enabling the riparian layer in the KICT and comparing the locations of individual practices on the report.
-If all practices that have considerations for implementation associated with them are found to not affect a riparian area functions, document this rationale on the CPA-52 as No Effect (NE), reference the RAM KICT report, and continue planning.
+If all practices that have considerations for implementation associated with them are found to not affect a riparian area function, document this rationale on the EE as No Effect (NE), reference the RAM KICT report, and continue planning.